daimoc/jitsi-load-test-cli/README.md

 - `--subscribers` - Number of subscribers
 - `--duration` - Duration of the test in seconds
 - `--media` - Media file to use for publisher (it shoud be in webm format)
+- `--media` - Name of the video file stored in media folder used for traffic generation"
+- `--video-codec` - Video codec used by video sender agents.
+It must match your media file becaus we don't want codec transcription in a load testing tool (default to vp8)"
+- `--token` - JWT token to run test on Jitsi-Meet with authentification enable"
+- `--last-n` - Last-N value setting for subscribers to limit received video streams per subscribers (default to 25)"
+- `--room-numbers` - Number of rooms created for the test.
+Each room is named $room_$index and will have configured the same video-publishers, audio-publishers and  subscribers.
+By default only one room is created with name = $room"

+### JWT Token Warning

+If you want to run your test with a Jitsi-Meet instaltion with JWT authentification enabaled you need to provide a valid token to the test-cli script.
+And if you need to use multiple room generation option (--room-numbers), you need a to token valid for all the rooms (room:* in the toekn payload).

 ### Media files